Sunday, March 29, 2026

 There are brainless twits everywhere you look.

-Here are the best and brightest from our town right here in Holland, Mi:
+Here are the best and brightest of our local stars:

 In this case "crowds" is a euphemism for "disaffected losers", but you get the idea.

-To drum up support for the obvious, some truly big name celebs joined in the fun:
+To drum up support for their make-believe dress up day, some truly big name celebs joined in the fun:

 The gray haired creature pointing her bony fingers is none other than Hanoi Jane, reminding us she's been an America hating traitor ever since 1972...